RyotaMitaraiWeb/QuizWorld/README.md

 - ``Web``- this is essentially the entry and exit point of the application.
 It holds controllers and ``Program.cs``.

 For more information on each project, refer to its documentation (which can be found in the respective folders).
 You can also find documentation about more specific features/classes (e.g. a specific service) in its respective subfolder.

+## Seeding
+An administrator is seeded when the server is initialized.
+The username and password are "admin" and "123456", respectively.
+A way to specify the password with secrets is planned